 Articles

-A disappointed Englishman Posted over 12 years ago
+A disappointed Englishman Posted about 13 years ago

 As the World Cup quarter finals approach we in England seem more excited by Wales and Ireland, the two form teams in the tournament.
 We all knew New Zealand was a very complete side and that Australia was the flair side with great counterattack potential.
 But no one thought that the Celtic Tigers could realize their potential, such a shame they meet at the weekend.
 In my book they are semifinal sides at least.